Can TSA search your phone? Know your digital rights at the airport

 Can Border Control search your phone?

-Regardless of if you’re a citizen, the U.S. Customs and Border Protection (CBP) has the ability to search the contents of your phone without a warrant.
-This includes your texts, photos, browsing history, social media posts, and even financial information.
+Here's where things get tricky.
+If you’re traveling internationally, the U.S. Customs and Border Protection (CBP) has much broader authority.
+Unlike TSA, CBP can search the contents of your phone without a warrant.
+This includes texts, photos, browsing history, social media, and even your financial info.

 Not officially.
 Back when the TSA overhauled their screening procedures in 2017, a Freedom of Information Act was filed against the Department of Homeland Security aiming to determine whether they’d been searching the data on passenger's’ electronic devices.
-The reports came back without any real conclusive information ever being released to the public and the suit was eventually dropped the following year after the TSA provided a statement saying that searching electronic devices breaks procedure.
+The reports came back without any real conclusive information ever being released to the public and the suit was eventually dropped the following year after the TSA provided a statement saying that searching electronic devices isn’t part of their procedure, and that personnel are not provided with equipment to help them do so.

-What should you do if the TSA tries to search the contents of your phone?
+What should you do if the TSA tries to search your phone?

 There are a few things you should be certain to do if a TSA agent asks to access the data on your device: